Scroll and Tablet Blog

 HERA: You realize that question also makes you look ridiculous.
 And I meant both.

-To explore how the Ancient Greek god of justice wasn’t very good at enforcing justice (and how that’s super weird), enroll in CLAS-C 205 Classical Mythology, coming up Fall 2023, and earn GEC credits while you’re at it!
-Or to learn more about how stopping the sale of illegally excavated artifacts is really, really, really complicated, look for CLAS-A 301 Classical Archaeology, coming up in Fall 2024.
+To explore how the Ancient Greek god of justice wasn’t very good at enforcing justice (and how that’s super weird), enroll in CLAS-C 205 Classical Mythology, coming up Spring 2025, and earn GEC credits while you’re at it!
+Or to learn more about how stopping the sale of illegally excavated artifacts is really, really, really complicated, look for CLAS-A 301 Classical Archaeology, coming up in Fall 2026.
 While you’re waiting, make sure to check back for more Olympian breakfast discussions of mortals and mosaics.
 Can’t get enough of Ancient Greece and Rome?
 Earn a Classics Minor in just 15 credits!